The 30 Best Books About Road Trips

 When she gets an offer from a knight in shining armor to drive the family to the Math Olympiad, it’s the last person she expects.
 Geeky Ed is a tech millionaire.
 Jess only knows him because she cleans his house.
 While the last thing he needs is to be on a road trip with his house cleaner, her two quirky kids, and their flatulent dog Norman, Ed gets sucked into their story, and they all set off to Scotland.

 One Plus One was nominated for the 2014 Goodreads Choice Award Nominee for Fiction.
-While readers mention laughing out loud while reading this one, it also stays true to Jojo Moyes’s style of having more depth and emotion than many romance novels.
+While readers mention laughing out loud while reading this one, it also stays true to Jojo Moyes’s style, with more depth and emotion than many romance novels.
 You’ll feel deeply for Jess, especially if you’ve ever struggled financially.
 You might even need a few tissues!

 Whistling Past the Graveyard book cover